kubernetes/examples/guestbook-go/README.md

 ### Step Six: Create the guestbook service <a id="step-six"></a>

-Just like the others, we create a service to group the guestbook pods but this time, to make the guestbook front-end externally visible, we specify `"type": "LoadBalancer"`.
+Just like the others, we create a service to group the guestbook pods but this time, to make the guestbook front end externally visible, we specify `"type": "LoadBalancer"`.

 1. Use the [guestbook-service.json](guestbook-service.json) file to create the guestbook service by running the `kubectl create -f` *`filename`* command: